fditraglia/ec2-for-econometricians/README.md

 One twist if you choose this option is that you'll have to convert your key to a formal that PuTTY can understand.
 Full instructions are available [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).

+For the rest of this section I'll assume that you're on Mac or Linux.
+If you're on Windows you'll have to adapt these instructions slightly following the information at the links given above.

+1. Open a terminal.
+If you're on Linux I'll assume you know how to do this.
+If you're on Mac, go to spotlight and type "Terminal" before pressing return.
+You should see a black window with a command prompt.
+2. In this step we'll move the key you created above to the "hidden" ``.ssh`` directory to keep it safe from prying eyes.
+My key is called ``my-key.pem`` and is currently on my desktop.
+I move it to the appropriate directory as follows:

 Creating a Amazon Machine Image (AMI)
 --------------------------------------